We interviewed over 50 mothers to better understand their experiences with pregnancy, prenatal care, and ultrasound screenings.

 Collaborating with Midwives

 We job shadowed midwives across Uganda to understand their needs and responsibilities in the clinic.
-With their help, we tested various prototype interfaces for a streamlined ultrasound system.
+In collaboration with a team of midwives and ultrasound technicians, we developed and tested various prototype interfaces for a streamlined ultrasound system.

 We joined midwives as they conducted ultrasound examinations, paying particular attention to how health information is communicated to and understood by patients.